hannorein/rebound/docs/binaryformat.md

     struct reb_binary_field_descriptor fd_particles = { 85, REB_POINTER, "particles", offsetof(struct reb_simulation, particles), offsetof(struct reb_simulation, N), sizeof(struct reb_particle)};
 ```

 The second to last entry lists the offset of the a variable in the `reb_simulation` structure that determines the number of array elements.
-In this case the number of partiles.
+In this case the number of particles.
 The last entry is the size of a single element.
 In this case, the size of one `reb_particle`.

 If you add an additional field to the `reb_simulation` struct and you want to write it to a binary file and read it back in, then you need to add an entry to `reb_binary_field_descriptor_list`.